boristsr/gdcorner-website/_documentation/rushhour/02-creatingananimation.md

 ### Speed Unit

 If you prefer to work in MPH or KPH, this is where you can configure that.
-Not this does NOT change the values set on the path or waypoints.
+Note: this does NOT change the values set on the path or waypoints.
 A speed of 200 will still be 200, this will just change what that value means.
 200 KPH or 200 MPH.

 ### Vehicle Type